-- One is when the field of view (FOV) is set very wide.
-You can adjust the FOV between 1 and 120 degrees (the default is 35 degrees in SketchUp and 30 degrees in SketchUp Pro).
+- Your Field of View (FOV) is set very wide.
+The default FOV is set to between 30 and 35 degrees, depending on which version of SketchUp you are running.
+You can adjust the FOV between 1 and 120 degrees.
 It's easy to unintentionally change the FOV by pressing the Shift key while you are zooming in or out using the Zoom tool.
-You can change it back, though, by going to Camera > Field of view and typing your desired field of view in the measurement toolbar.
+When this happens, you can change it back by selecting Field of View from the Camera menu and typing your desired field of view in the measurement toolbar.

-- This can also happen if your model is very far away from the origin point (the point where the red, green, and blue axes intersect).
+- If your model is very far away from the origin point, the point where the red, green, and blue axes intersect.
 In that case, you can move your model closer to the origin point following these steps:

-- Select all of the geometry in your model by typing Control+A or Command+A, or by clicking and dragging the Select tool across your geometry.
+- Select all of the geometry in your model by typing Control+A or Command+A, or using the Select tool.

 - Grab a corner point of the selected geometry that is on the ground plane and start to move the selected geometry.

-[0,0,0](including the square brackets) in the Measurement toolbar (which is in the lower-right corner of the SketchUp window).
-This causes the selected point to be moved to the origin point.
+[0,0,0](including the square brackets) in the Measurement toolbar.
+The selected point will be moved to the origin point.

-- Most frequently, clipping occurs after a DWG import and is caused by a combination of the above points.
-If you're moving your geometry to the origin or checking for scale, you'll want to ensure that you can see all the geometry in the model.
+- After a DWG import clipping can appear because of a combination of all the above points.
+If you're moving your geometry to the origin or adjusting the scale, make sure you can see all the geometry in the model.
 These three steps will help you do that:

 - Turn on all your layers in the Window > Layers menu.